bomavic/Capstone-project-1/README.md

 # Capstone-project-1
+## This is a project work for my conclusion of a 3 months data analysis bootcamp organised by 'Ladies in Tech Africa in conjunction with the Incubator Hub.
 ## Project title : Sales Data analysis
 ## Project Overview
 This report provides an analysis of the sales data by examining total sales, transaction counts by region, and the highest-selling product category.
 These insights offer a better understanding of product performance and regional distribution of sales.